THE MEANING OF FAMILY

 THE NEXT GENERATION

-Do your best to impact all ages, because the day is coming when you will be older than those now serving.
 Train the generation that is coming along behind you.
 Rejoice in any diversity that leads to a more beautiful expression of the gospel.
 Christ has reconciled the world (people from every nation and language) to Himself, and He has given us the responsibility to be His messengers of reconciliation.
-Because God placed all our sin on Christ, and gave all of Christ’s righteousness to us, we can be effective ambassadors of reconciliation (2 Corinthians 5:16-21).
+Because God placed all our sin on Christ, and gave all of Christ’s righteousness to us, we can be effective ambassadors for Christ (2 Corinthians 5:16-21).

 Honor one another, submitting to Christ so that His body will have joints and ligaments knitting it together (Colossians 2:19; Ephesians 4:15-16).
 Maturing family ties require personal fellowship and immediate proximity to others where we connect in person and express right relationships that glorify God.